About This Listing

 You are staying in the home originally built for Dr. George Allan Rowe in 1898.
 Two newly-remodeled, airconditioned private second-floor bedrooms, queen-sized beds in each, with spotless shared bath directly opposite your room; a convenient half-bath on the main level, and liberal run-of-the-house, including kitchen and laundry.
 You and your party will be our only guests in the house, and you'll have your own keys to your rooms and the house.
 Come and go as you please!
 Children and infants welcome.

-Free high-speed wifi gives you access to your email, Netflix account and hulu for access to television, or enjoy cable television in the sun room.
-Light continental breakfast (cereals, coffee, teas, toast, milk, etc.) available.
+Free high-speed wifi gives you access to your email, Netflix account and hulu for access to television, or enjoy digital television in the sun room.
+Light, self-serve continental breakfast (cereals, coffee, teas, toast, milk, etc.) available.
 Encourage Scott to make you a fresh loaf of banana bread.
-Please let us know of any particular diet requests you may have.

 Comfortable living room, formal dining room, sun-room / library and garden with BBQ facilities / fire pit and patio seating for six.